North High School Wall of Honor

 Retired Sep.
 1, 1946.
 Died.

-During his three years of enlisted service, General Fickel was stationed at Columbus Barracks, Ohio; Fort Sheridan, Ill.; and Fort Leavenworth, Kan.
-Shortly after receiving his commission, he joined the 29th Infantry at Fort Douglas, Utah, and in August 1907 sailed with that regiment for the Philippine Islands.
-He served at Fort William McKinley in the Philippines until the summer of 1909 when he returned to the United States for station at Fort Jay, N.Y., with the 29th Infantry until January 1912, and at Fort Niagara, N.Y., until November 1913.
+During his three years of enlisted service, General Fickel was stationed at Columbus Barracks, OH; Fort Sheridan, IL.; and Fort Leavenworth, KS.
+Shortly after receiving his commission, he joined the 29th Infantry at Fort Douglas, UT, and in August 1907 sailed with that regiment for the Philippine Islands.
+He served at Fort William McKinley in the Philippines until the summer of 1909 when he returned to the United States for station at Fort Jay, NY., with the 29th Infantry until January 1912, and at Fort Niagara, NY., until November 1913.

 General Fickel was then ordered back to Washington, D.C., where he served in the Office of the Chief of Air Service until March 1921.
 His next duty was with the U.S. Spruce Production Corporation at Portland, Ore., where he served until the summer of 1922, returning to Washington for a two-year tour of duty as Chief of the Supply Division of the Air Service.
 In June 1925, he graduated from the Air Corps Technical School at Langley Field, Va., and in June 1926 from the Command and General Staff School at Fort Leavenworth, Kan.

-He next served as Executive of the Materiel Division at McCook Field, Ohio, until April 1927, after which he attended the Air Corps Advanced Flying School at Kelly Field, Texas, for three months.
+He next served as Executive of the Materiel Division at McCook Field, OH, until April 1927, after which he attended the Air Corps Advanced Flying School at Kelly Field, TX, for three months.
 He then returned to McCook Field where he reassumed the duties of Executive Officer, Materiel Division, for a period of three years.

 He then attended the Army War College, Washington, D.C., from which he graduated in June 1931.
 His next assignment was duty as Chief of the Buildings and Grounds Division in the Office of the Chief of Air Corps, Washington, D.C., in which capacity he served until January 1935.

-In February 1940, he was appointed Assistant Chief of Air Corps in Washington, D.C., and was later assigned to Riverside, Calif., on Oct.
-12, 1940, as Air District Commander, transferring as Commanding General of District No. 3 Technical Training Command, Okla., on March 5, 1942.
+In February 1940, he was appointed Assistant Chief of Air Corps in Washington, D.C., and was later assigned to Riverside, CA., on Oct.
+12, 1940, as Air District Commander, transferring as Commanding General of District No. 3 Technical Training Command, OK, on March 5, 1942.

 PROMOTIONS